2003 Saskatchewan general election: Campaign

 The campaign as a whole was seen as being quite negative, as the NDP constantly claimed that the Saskatchewan Party had a 'secret agenda' to privatize crown corporations to finance large tax cuts for business; the Saskatchewan Party had a difficult time refuting these claims, as several party members made comments that seemed consistent with this view.

 Unlike many of the other provincial elections held in 2003, the election was widely regarded as too close to call up until a large proportion of the polls had reported.
 To the surprise of observers who believed the NDP would be affected by the poor pre-election conditions, the NDP won its fourth term in government.
 It actually picked up the one seat it needed for a bare majority.
 The election was ultimately decided in Regina Wascana Plains, which the NDP won by only 543 votes.
 Had the Saskatchewan Party won here, both parties would have had 29 seats each.
 All of the NDP's ministers were re-elected; except for two who had defected to the party from the Liberals.

 The Saskatchewan Party cemented its grip on most of the rural seats, yet was unable to make further gains in urban areas.
 It won two additional seats in Saskatoon, but was completely shut out in Regina (though as mentioned above it nearly won Regina Wascana Plains).
 Believing he had taken the party as far as he could, Hermanson resigned as leader on November 18, 2003.

 Although speculation was high that they could form the balance of power in the case of a minority government, the Liberals lost their one seat, shutting them out of the legislature for the first time since 1982.
-As of 2020, they have yet to return.
+They would never again return to the legislature — in 2023 they re-branded as the Saskatchewan Progress Party.